cogment/cogment-py-sdk/README.md

 - `cogment_version: "vMAJOR.MINOR.PATCH[-PRERELEASE]"`, retrieves the api from any Cogment release.
 - `cogment_api_path: "../RELATIVE/PATH/TO/LOCAL/COGMENT/INSTALL/include/cogment/api"`, retrieves a local version of the api found at the given path (e.g. `common.proto` should be at `${cogment_api_path}/common.proto`); if set, this overrides `cogment_version`.

+After any change, do not forget to run `pip install -e .` for it to be taken into account.

 ### Tests

 #### Integration tests